anthol42/torchbuilder/README.md

 must spare it.
 In addition to that, to alleviate the risk of getting a messy project, we provide suggested guidelines to help you manage your projects and researches as clear and understandable as possible.
-We also provide useful resources that aren't build-in, but we believe these can help you develop faster, better and cleaner projects.
+We also provide useful resources that can help you develop faster, better and cleaner projects.

 ## How to use
 ### Context
 To make research more ordered, we use a solution as a parent folder.
 A solution can contain many projects.
 Each project can contain many experiments.
-It is suggested to create a new solution for each bi problem to solve.
+It is suggested to create a new solution for each problem to solve.
 For example, if I want to make a deep neural network that detects anomalies in neurons, I would create a solution called something like "synapticAnomalyDetection".
 Then, each approach has its own project.
 For example,